-Curriculum
+Academic Curriculum

-Athlos Academy of St. Cloud's curriculum relies on research and standards-based core content in alignment with state standards, and encourages relevant connections to Athlos Academy of St. Cloud's Performance Character and Healthy Body Pillars.
+Athlos Academy of St. Cloud's curriculum is chosen through a thorough review process to ensure that our students are provided with high-quality instruction.
+The curriculum relies on research and standards-based core content in alignment with state standards, and encourages relevant connections to Athlos Academy of St. Cloud's Performance Character and Healthy Body Pillars.
 Students will actively learn through inquiry and performance tasks which promote students' depth of knowledge.
+As a public charter school, Athlos Academy of St. Cloud is required to implement curriculum and a learning program that will support students in meeting Minnesota standards and benchmarks across all core subjects.
+A curriculum overview and any updates to our curriculum can be found on the school website under Curriculum.